zigbee-alliance/distributed-compliance-ledger/README.md

 # Distributed Compliance Ledger

+If you are interested in how to build and run the project locally, please look at [README-DEV](README-DEV.ms)

 ## Overview
 DC Ledger is a public permissioned Ledger which can be used for two main use cases:
  - ZB compliance certification of device models